Far Above Cayuga's Waters: History

 The tune has been used since by dozens of universities, colleges, high schools, and camps worldwide.
 For example, George Penny, a professor at the University of Kansas, wrote his school's alma mater by changing a few words from Cornell's song, "Far above the golden valley...".

-Other colleges and universities that have used the same tune include Centenary College of Louisiana, Michigan State University, University of Wisconsin–La Crosse, the College of William and Mary, the Colorado State University, University of North Carolina at Chapel Hill, Florida A&M University, Syracuse University, Shippensburg University, the University of Missouri, the University of Georgia, the University of Alabama, Indiana University, Wofford College, Spartanburg Methodist College, Ripon College, Birmingham-Southern College, Emory University, University of Akron, Erskine College, Lehigh University, Lewis & Clark College, Moravian College, Xavier University, Acadia University, Salem College, Swarthmore College, Vanderbilt University, Howard Payne University, the American University of Beirut, Chung Chi College of The Chinese University of Hong Kong, Lingnan University, Lingnan (University) College of China's Sun Yat-sen University, Hwa Chong Institution, Chung Ling High School, East Tennessee State University, Winona State University (Minnesota) and even the hoax Plainfield Teacher's College.
+Other colleges and universities that have used the same tune include Centenary College of Louisiana, Michigan State University, University of Wisconsin–La Crosse, the College of William and Mary, the Colorado State University, University of North Carolina at Chapel Hill, Florida A&M University, Syracuse University, Shippensburg University, the University of Missouri, the University of Georgia, the University of Alabama, Indiana University, Wofford College, Spartanburg Methodist College, Ripon College, Birmingham-Southern College, Emory University, University of Akron, Erskine College, Lehigh University, Lewis & Clark College, Moravian College, Xavier University, Acadia University, Salem College, Swarthmore College, Vanderbilt University, Howard Payne University, the American University of Beirut, Chung Chi College of The Chinese University of Hong Kong, Lingnan University, Lingnan (University) College of China's Sun Yat-sen University, Hwa Chong Institution, Chung Ling High School, East Tennessee State University, Randolph-Macon College, Winona State University (Minnesota) and even the hoax Plainfield Teachers College.
 It is the tune of the alma mater of New York Military Academy, and the camp song of Boy Scout Camp Tesomas near Rhinelander, Wisconsin; Boy Scout Camp Napowan in Waushara County, Wisconsin; Camp Minsi in Pocono Summit, Pennsylvania; Camp Emerald Bay on Santa Catalina Island, California; The Depot Christian School in Greenville, Texas; and Camp Becket in the Berkshires.

 The song traditionally concludes campus performances by the Cornell University Chorus and Cornell University Glee Club.
 It is also heard between the second and third periods of men's ice hockey games, halftime or the end of the third quarter of football games, and half time of other Cornell athletic contests attended by the Cornell Big Red Pep Band.
 A rendition of the tune is also used to conclude all of the school's daily afternoon chime concerts, whose evening performances traditionally ended with the "Evening Song"; the morning concert begins with the "Jennie McGraw Rag" but has no traditional finale.

 The originating melody used was the song "Annie Lisle", composed by; H S Thompson in 1857, the same melody was used as a church hymn and appears as; "There's a book I love to read" in the book "Golden bells, or hymns for our children" London, 1899.